AnaAGG/data-installations-windows/05-SQL.md

 - **5.5.2 Workbench**
     To install Workbench we should open our browser and go to the mySQL [website](https://dev.mysql.com/downloads/workbench/)

+    ⚠️ In this case, we download the windows version ⚠️

 **5.2.
 Init the server**

 Before opening Workbench it is necessary that we start the mySQL server in the terminal.
 For that, we put in the terminal: